Curriculum

 Being a herbalist is about more than choosing the right herbs.
 We live within a dominant culture and society that has deeply ingrained values and stories that impact how we relate to each other and the plants.
 We want to spread a herbal culture that is accessible, respectful, empowering and guides us to be in right relationship with the earth.
 We believe that in order to rise to this, as herbalists, we need to unpack values and biases we have learned, such as colonialism and white supremacy, cultural appropriation, fatphobia and more.
 We will discuss how to practice herbalism in a way that is sustainable, responsible, respectful, honoring the lineages of knowledge, and empowering to all bodies.

-Time: 10 hours in person.
+Time: 10 hours live

 • Plant connection